rcantini/ER-HER2-BC_Grade_Classification/README.md

 - Feature selection and grade classification using METABRIC gene expression data.
 - Unsupervised clustering and validation on TCGA samples.
-- Integration of OCR-derived clinical annotations from pathology reports.
+- Integration of OCR-extracted clinical annotations from pathology reports.
 - Survival analysis.
 - Model explainability using SHAP.
 - Report generation using Large Language Models (LLMs) for both patients and clinicians.